dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

     /api/26/userSettings

-User settings not set by the user, will fall back to the equvalent system setting.
+User settings not set by the user, will fall back to the equivalent system setting.
 To only return the values set explicitly by the user, you can append ?useFallback=false to the above URL, like this: